 Friends in High Places: Demand Spillovers and Competition on Digital Platforms

 By lowering transaction costs, digital platforms may foster complementary dynamics across offerings that compete in other settings.
-In a study of the Spotify music streaming platform, I study the effect of peer expansion on provider performance and consider when demand spillovers outweigh substitution across providers on a digital platform.
-I find that, on average, increases in peer demand improve provider performance on the Spotify platform, however provider characteristics moderate this effect.
-Expansion by popular peers improves provider performance, while expansion by niche peers does not generate sufficient spillovers to overcome the negative effects of substitution.
-I explore how platform recommendation systems magnify spillovers and consider the strategic implications of these market dynamics.
-In doing so, I highlight that digital platforms alter how firms compete and whom they compete with.
+I study the effect of peer expansion on provider performance and consider when demand spillovers outweigh substitution across providers on a digital platform.
+Using data from the Spotify music streaming platform, I find that, on average, peer expansion improves focal provider performance on the platform, however provider characteristics moderate this effect.
+Expansion by a popular peer generates demand spillovers that overcome the effect of substitution and improve focal provider performance, while expansion by a less popular peer does not generate sufficient spillovers to overcome the negative effects of substitution.
+I explore how platform recommendations magnify spillovers and consider the strategic implications of these market dynamics.
+In doing so, I highlight that digital platforms alter how firms compete and present evidence that, on some digital platforms, firms may face less intense head-to-head competition from more popular peers.

 Keywords: platforms, competition, spillovers, digital markets, media economics